 You can add or change nominee details by filling in section two "nominee details".
 Use this facility if you want to assign the mark to a vehicle belonging to another keeper.
 You should copy the name from their V5C to avoid mistakes.

 Note that DVLA will not change the purchaser's name.

 If you are ready to assign to the nominated keeper's vehicle, you can add or change the nominee name at the same time as assigning.
 You, as purchaser, must sign at section six to authorise the new nominee name.

 The dealer's name may be at the top of the certificate and, therefore, DVLA will regard them as the "purchaser".
 The dealer will always sign the certificate to authorise any changes or extensions on your behalf.
-You will have to send the certificate to the dealer who will usually change an administration fee.
+You will have to send the certificate to the dealer.
 Once you have assigned the mark to a vehicle, the dealer will no longer be involved.

 Navigate Guide Content